brunoalves9698/wooza/README.md

 1 - Project created with Angular

-2 - The mocked json is in the /src/assets/test-wooza.json directory
+2 - The mockoon json is in the /src/assets/test-wooza.json directory